Information Systems Implementation & Project Management

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia § 23.1-1600.
 The board has delegated the authority to manage the university to the president.

 STATE OR FEDERAL STATUTE AND / OR REGULATION

-Consistent with the University's Memorandum of Understanding granting Level II delegation from the Commonwealth under the Virginia Restructured Higher Education Financial and Administrative Operations Act of 2005 and in keeping with JMU Policy 1213 (Information Technology Project Management), JMU exercises independent authority for issuing policy and establishing requirements related to technology management for the institution.
-The President gives Information Technology (IT) responsibility for University policies and procedures for acquisition, implementation, documentation and use of information technology resources and for meeting its compliance obligations.
+Consistent with the university's Memorandum of Understanding granting Level II delegation from the Commonwealth under the Virginia Restructured Higher Education Financial and Administrative Operations Act of 2005 and in keeping with JMU Policy 1213 (Information Technology Project Management), the university exercises independent authority for issuing policy and establishing requirements related to technology management for the institution.
+The President gives Information Technology (IT) responsibility for university policies and procedures for acquisition, implementation, documentation and use of information technology resources and for meeting its compliance obligations.

 A temporary effort undertaken by or on behalf of the university that: 1) establishes a new technology-based system or service; 2) facilitates a significant business process transformation using technology; or 3) includes a major change in technology architecture or a system migration beyond that considered as general maintenance, enhancement or refresh (MER) activity.

 This policy applies to all departments and employees of the university.
 It applies to all information technology projects undertaken at the university.

 It is the policy of the university to ensure effective and efficient project management exists and adequate controls are included when acquiring, developing and implementing information systems that include technology components.